JohnnyCortez/DogAPIProject/README.md

 Clicking a button creates a new API fetch request and displays at least three attributes from the returned JSON data - not completed
-Only one item/API call is viewable at a time - complete API calls should appear random to the user - complete At least one image is displayed per API call - not complete Clicking on a displayed value for one attribute adds it to a displayed ban list - partially Attributes on the ban list prevent further images/API results with that attribute from being displayed - not completed
+Only one item/API call is viewable at a time - complete API calls should appear random to the user - complete At least one image is displayed per API call - complete Clicking on a displayed value for one attribute adds it to a displayed ban list - partially Attributes on the ban list prevent further images/API results with that attribute from being displayed - not completed